SomeWeekendReading/someweekendreading.github.io/quotes.md

 "I will follow the right side even to the fire, but excluding the fire if I can."
 &mdash; [Michel de Montaigne](https://en.wikipedia.org/wiki/Michel_de_Montaigne)

-"We can be knowledgeable with other men’s knowledge but we cannot be wise with other men’s wisdom." &mdash; [Michel de Montaigne](https://en.wikipedia.org/wiki/Michel_de_Montaigne)
+"We can be knowledgeable with other men’s knowledge but we cannot be wise with other men's wisdom." &mdash; [Michel de Montaigne](https://en.wikipedia.org/wiki/Michel_de_Montaigne)

 "Μὴ κίνη χέραδασ."
 (If you are squeamish, don't prod the beach rubble.
 Though literally: stir